Categorical structure in coherent theory of arithmetic: Acknowledgement

 \section{Acknowledgement}

-We want to thank Lev Beklemishev for reading the draft of this paper, and for presenting insightful questions and useful suggestions to us.
-We would also like to thank Simon Henry for pointing out an essential error in a previous version of this paper.
+We want to thank Lev Beklemishev for reading a first draft of this paper, and for presenting insightful questions and useful suggestions to us.
+We would like to thank Simon Henry for pointing out an error in an early version of this paper.
+We would also like to thank a first anonymous referee of this paper for pointing to us important references that were omitted.
+We also thank a second anonymous referee, which points us to more relevant references, and whose comments directly leads to the addition of \Cref{rem:tiscoherent} filling a significant gap of the paper, and of the discussions in \Cref{subsec:arithuni}.